-Worms like to eat most fruit and vegetable scraps, but don't particularly like citrus, chill, garlic or onions.
-They like coffee grounds & tea bags, used paper, egg shells and will also take care of your dust from your vacumn cleaner & hair!
+Worms like to eat most fruit and vegetable scraps, but don't particularly like citrus, chili, garlic or onions.
+They like coffee grounds & tea bags, used paper, egg shells and will also take care of your dust from your vacuum cleaner & hair!

-Be careful how much processed foods, flour based foods such as bread and cooked foods you give to your worms.
-They will handle a small amount but would much prefer fresh foods.
+Be careful how much processed foods, flour based foods, such as bread, and cooked foods you give to your worms.
+They will handle a small amount but would prefer fresh foods.